Kidoz-SDK/unity-ironsource-adapter/README.md

 # Unity ironSource Adapter + Sample App

-The Kidoz Unity ironSource Adapter SDK is built and tested with ironSource mediation v7.1.13.<BR>
+The Kidoz Unity ironSource Adapter SDK is built and tested with ironSource mediation v7.1.13 and **currently support only Android**.<BR>
-You should only use this version or above as it is the first stable custom mediation release. <BR>
+You should only use this version or above as it is the first stable custom mediation release.<BR>

 This adapter offers support for the following ad types:

 + ironSource Interstitial Mediation
 + ironSource Rewarded Video Mediation for **Android**

-Until ironSource mediation SDK supports Banner mediation for custom networks and Rewarded Videos mediation on the iOS platform, publishers who choose to do so can use Kidoz banners and Rewarded directly from Kidoz SDK.<BR>
+Until ironSource mediation SDK supports Banner mediation for custom networks, publishers who choose to do so can use Kidoz banners directly from Kidoz SDK.<BR>

 Before publishing your first app please finish the onboarding process for Kidoz's publishers [HERE](http://accounts.kidoz.net/publishers/register?utm_source=&utm_content=&utm_campaign=&utm_medium=)
 and follow the instructions for ironSource Custom Adapter setup [HERE](https://developers.is.com/ironsource-mobile/general/custom-adapter-setup/).<BR><BR>